Taming-the-BEAST/Introduction-to-BEAST2/README.md

 <figure>
 	<a id="fig:link"></a>
 	<img src="figures/link.png">
-	<figcaption>Figure 4: Linked models.</figcaption>
+	<figcaption>Figure 4: Linked clock and tree models.</figcaption>
 </figure>
 <br>

 ### Setting the substitution model

-In this analysis all of our sequences come from extant species and were thus all sampled in the present (assumed to be {% eqinline t = 0 %}).
+In this analysis all of our sequences come from extant species and were thus all sampled in the present day (assumed to be {% eqinline t = 0 %}).
 Therefore we do not need to set up sampling dates and we skip the **Tip Dates** panel.
-Next we need to set up the substitution model in the **Site Model** tab.
+Next, we need to set up the substitution model in the **Site Model** tab.

 > Select the **Site Model** tab.